xcfem/xc/install/install.md

 - Install Ubuntu on Windows 10: the [Windows Subsystem for Linux (WSL)](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) is a compatibility layer for running Linux binary executables natively on Windows 10 (take a look [here](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview) and [here](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab)).

-- Install a XWindow server: You'll also need an [X Window System](https://en.wikipedia.org/wiki/X_Window_System) server for Windows 10 (apparently Microsoft has plans to integrate an XWindow server inside Windows, but I think there is nothing usable yet).
+- Install a XWindow server: if you use Windows 10 or a previous version, you'll also need an [X Window System](https://en.wikipedia.org/wiki/X_Window_System) server for Windows 10 (apparently Microsoft has plans to integrate an XWindow server inside Windows, but I think there is nothing usable yet).
 Anyway, you can use [Xming]( http://www.straightrunning.com/XmingNotes/) which works just fine.

 - Install XC on your Ubuntu subsystem using the [regular installation procedure](https://github.com/xcfem/xc/blob/master/install/install.linux.md).